 The demand for enhanced workplace learning is at an all-time high.
 A survey conducted by

-company longer if it invested in their professional development.
-Additionally, 90% of top
+longer if it invested in their professional development.
+Additionally, 90% of top management

-management recognises the importance of investing in employee career growth for the
+recognises the importance of investing in employee career growth for the organisation's overall